hannahnier/hannahnier/README.md

 ## Hi, I am Hannah

-I am a Full-stack Web Developer based in Leipzig.
+I am a Full-stack Web Developer with a strong emphasis on problem-solving and a keen eye for details.

-### Current Projects
+#### Current Projects on GitHub

 <a href="https://github.com/MindfulStudio/frontend">
   <img src="./projects/screenshot_gemischtegefuehle.png" width="200" height="150" title="gemischteGefühle" />